 Your enterprise's old data center has reached the end of the road, and the whole kit and caboodle is moving to a colocation provider.
 What should you be looking for in the data center, and just how much uptime comes from within?

 A lot of the work measuring data center reliability has been done for you.
+The Uptime Institute's simple data center Tier levels describe what should be provided in terms of overall availability by the particular technical design of a facility.

 There are four Uptime Tiers.
 Each Tier must meet or exceed the capabilities of the previous Tier.
 Tier I is the simplest and least highly available, and Tier IV is the most complex and most available.